mbuckler/youtube-bb/README.md

 ### VOC 2007 Converter

-Full video data is useful, but if you want just the annotated frames you can use the VOC 2007 Converter.
-This script decodes the annotated frames and converts the CSV annotations into the VOC 2007 XML format.
-For documentatation about the VOC 2007 development kit [see here](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/devkit_doc_07-Jun-2007.pdf).
+For the detection task, a script for decoding frames and converting the CSV annotations into the VOC 2007 XML format is provided.
+For documentatation about the original VOC 2007 development kit and format [see here](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/devkit_doc_07-Jun-2007.pdf).

 	python3 voc_convert.py [VID_DIR] [DSET_DEST] [NUM_THREADS] [NUM_TRAIN] [NUM_VAL] [INCL_ABS]